Plant Health Regulation

 The package includes 3 principal EU regulations:

-- Official Controls Regulation (EU) 2017/625: how controls across the agri-food chain will be monitored and enforced – applies from 14 December 2019
+- Official Controls Regulation (EU) 2017/625: how controls across the agri-food chain will be monitored and enforced – became applicable in the UK from 14 December 2019

-- Animal Health Regulation (EU) 2016/429: a framework for the principles of European animal health – applies from 21 April 2021
+- Animal Health Regulation (EU) 2016/429: a framework for the principles of European animal health – will be applicable in the UK from 21 April 2021

 The 3 principal EU regulations are supported by EU negotiated tertiary legislation that adds the detail to the legislation.
 The technical detail in the tertiary legislation can be updated quickly in response to changing situations and new technology.
 The Scottish Government has been working with Defra, the devolved administrations, the European Commission and other EU member states on the content of the tertiary legislation.